munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 </Table>

 #### Kanon's Background
-Matsubara Kanon is a third-year student at Hanasakigawa Girls' High School and was the first to be roped in by Kokoro to become the drummer for Hello, Happy World!
+Matsubara Kanon is a third-year student at Hanasakigawa Girls' High School and was the first to be roped in by <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%205.md#kokoro">Kokoro</a> to become the drummer for Hello, Happy World!
 She is very clumsy, quick to burst into tears, and has a bad sense of direction.

 Outside of the band, she is good friends with Chisato, whom she has known ever since middle school.
-She also works part-time at the fast food store together with Aya.
+She also works part-time at the fast food store together with <a href="#aya">Aya</a>.

 #### Kanon's Custom Tour of Duty
 Kanon is a very hard bot, which means her skill point is set to 80.
 She is 80% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.